Even little changes can make a difference.

 One of the most influential brands in the world, Amazon is taking its responsibility seriously.

-Amazon has created an entire hub to address environmental issues by its relentless pursuit of a sustainable approach towards promotions of funds and future ideas.
+Amazon has created an entire hub to address environmental issues by relentlessly pursuing a sustainable approach towards promotions of funds and future ideas.

 With Shipment Zero Amazon is striving to make Amazon shipments net-zero carbon by the year 2030, reaching 50% already by 2030.